Home > Packs

 Capacity

-Finding the right size pack for you depends on a few things.
-First, where are you going, and how long do you plan to stay?
+The right size pack for you depends on a few things.
+First, where are you going?
+And, how long do you plan to stay?
 Winter travel often comes with more gear, so you’ll need to pack extra layers.
-And longer trips could mean the need for a larger bag.
+Longer trips often require larger bags.

 That said, your personal packing style will be the most important factor.
 We know minimalists who happily travel for months with only a single backpack in tow and others who want the largest travel backpack possible in addition to a totally stuffed duffel bag.
-One isn’t better than the other, but knowing your style is helpful when choosing.
+One method isn’t better than the other, but knowing your style is helpful when choosing a bag.

 Osprey Farpoint 40 Travel Backpack